(Corrects paragraph under second subheading to say "former

-* President Hollande meets GE, Siemens bosses about proposed deal
+* President Hollande meets GE, Siemens bosses about proposed

 * GE says discussion 'productive'

 * Economy Minister Montebourg says will block any unfit deal

 * Siemens says confirms interest, sources say bid likely